DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 person and I enjoy socializing.
 If you are looking for a girl who will follow, that isn't me- eek sorry.
 I am very interested in making friends, and don't mind a more casual get together.
-I only date people who really stand out to me.”
+I only date people who really stand out to me."

 The problem of presenting a feminist self is not a unique problem:

-> “To count as a girl today appears to require this kind of ritualistic
+> "To count as a girl today appears to require this kind of ritualistic
 > denunciation, which in turn suggests that one strategy in the
 > disempowering of feminism includes it being historicised and
-> generationalised and thus easily rendered out of date.”
+> generationalised and thus easily rendered out of date."[17_Lindsay_5]
->
-> McRobbie (2007) (p.
-258)

 An online persona has the potential for self-expression, at the time I felt it was necessary to qualify my own behavior and minimize certain characteristics.
 When retrospectively analyzing my own content I felt some shock and embarrassment.
-In my attempt to follow the “norms”, I found myself apologizing for my strengths.
+In my attempt to follow the "norms", I found myself apologizing for my strengths.
 I wanted to present a strong feminist identity but feared the stereotypes that would be unnecessarily placed on me.
 Personality traits, which may be authentic, can be